 Nonprofits cannot grow without some commitment to innovation.
 Organizational change and innovation for nonprofits are key to high-impact service delivery.
 A nonprofit leader has the responsibility to provide the opportunity for change, as do the individuals to be an active part of the innovative change.
 This could lead to a pattern of growth and renewed birth for the organization.
 Through this program, you will explore the concepts of process- and design-based innovation.

 Generate new ideas that will take your organization to the next level

 Achieving strategic innovation

-Jim Kale - President & CEO, Aspire Chicago
+Jim Kales - President & CEO, Aspire Chicago

 Nonprofit Management Programs are held at Northwestern University's Chicago Campus.

 340 East Superior Street

 Chicago Campus Parking Map - Please Note: the Huron Superior Parking A lot and the Erie Ontario Parking C & D lots are available to the public and should be used when attending programs at Wieboldt Hall.